 - Pages within the wiki site can be linked to one another with associated topics.

 - A wiki encourages an ongoing creation and collaboration of knowledge and information between members of a wiki and regular visitors.

 The Misuse of Wikis

 Wikis often get a bad rap as sources of reliable information due to their openness and promotion of contribution.
 While it is common for wikis to only allow members to edit and publish content, there are wikis that don’t require membership at all, and editing and uploading text is open to the public.
 This can, of course, invite vandals to a page.

 There is a high potential for vandalism on publicly-accessible wikis.
-Because contribution isn’t restricted to members only, anyone can add profanity, upload an explicit images, or even delete the content of a page all together.
+Because contribution isn’t restricted to members only, anyone can add profanity, upload explicit images, or even delete the content of a page.